This is, talk about, you know, when hell freezes over.

 The CFL bulbs, which cost four times as much as the cheap incandescent bulb, but by law, you will be a criminal if you don't have them in your home in 2012.

-Pardon the pun, they don't last three, four times as long.
+They don't last three, four times as long.

-In fact, there are a number of studies now that show if you put in a CFL bulb and you don't put it in with the screw end down below the bulb end, it's upside down like on in your ceiling for a lamp, they don't work.
+In fact, there are a number of studies now that show if you put in a CFL bulb and you don't put it in with the screw end down below the bulb end, it's upside down like in your ceiling for a lamp, they don't work.

 They don't last.

-If it's too cold, they don't work, they don't last.
+If it's too cold, they don't work.

 If you turn them on and off, they don't work and they don't last as long as the hype.

-If we are now throwing in the towel on all of our liberties to the extent that we're being told by the federal government what light bulbs to screw in.
+If we are now throwing in the towel on all of our liberties to the extent that we're being told by the federal government what light bulbs to screw in, and trust me, they'll send out four bureaucrats to do it.

 How many bureaucrats does it take to put in your CFL?